mvaria/mvaria.github.io/index.md

 - _Applying to the [BU CDS PhD program](https://www.bu.edu/cds-faculty/programs-admissions/phd-degree/)_: for the 2025-26 application cycle I am **unlikely** to admit new PhD students.
 If you choose to apply, then make sure that your research statement describes clearly your prior work and future research interests.
 I will read your application if you clearly state my name as a potential advisor, but I do not respond to emails about this [competitive program](https://www.bu.edu/grad/why-bu/phd-program-profiles/computing-data-sciences/).
 I'm looking for students with a strong grasp of math fundamentals including writing proofs, some exposure to cryptography or theoretical computer science, and an enthusiasm to find new ways to apply cryptographic tools in society.

 - _A postdoctoral candidate_, then email me and include your CV.
-At the moment, I looking for a postdoc with research interests at the intersection of [systems and MPC](https://www.bu.edu/riscs/events/systempc/).
+At the moment, I looking for a postdoc with research interests at the intersection of [MPC and distributed systems](https://www.bu.edu/riscs/events/systempc/).

 <div id="teaching"></div>